-Through these arbitrary detentions and enforced disappearances carried out in May, The Syrian regime violated the order of the Hague-based International Court of Justice (ICJ) issued on November 16, 2023, on requesting provisional measures in the case brought by Canada and the Netherlands against the Syrian regime on the application of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+Through these arbitrary detentions and enforced disappearances carried out in the first half of 2024, The Syrian regime violated the order of the Hague-based International Court of Justice (ICJ) issued on November 16, 2023, on requesting provisional measures in the case brought by Canada and the Netherlands against the Syrian regime on the application of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
 According to the ICI's court order, the Syrian Arab Republic, as part of its obligations under the Convention against Torture, is compelled to "take all measures within its power to prevent acts of torture and other cruel, inhuman or degrading treatment or punishment and ensure that its officials, as well as any organizations or persons which may be subject to its control, direction or influence, do not commit any acts of torture or other acts of cruel, inhuman or degrading treatment or punishment."
 In addition, the document continued, the Syrian Arab Republic "shall take effective measures to prevent the destruction and ensure the preservation of any evidence related to allegations of acts within the scope of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment."
 The entire process of unlawful detention/arbitrary arrest by the regime is an interconnected series of actions which constitute multiple forms of torture.
 In these arrests, which are more akin to abductions than to legitimate arrest procedures, the Syrian regime does not comply with the arrest conditions specified in the Syrian Constitutions and Syrian laws.
-These arrests also involve the use of excessive violence and beating in various forms and levels of severity, which usually start from the very first moment of the arrests, and continue throughout the duration of the detention, during which detainees are subjected to inhumane and cruel conditions, as well as being referred to exceptional security courts whose proceedings resemble interrogation in security branches rather than any legitimate trial process.
+These arrests also involve the use of excessive violence and beating in various forms and levels of severity, with this abuse usually beginning from the very first moment of the arrests, and continuing throughout the duration of the detention; during this period, detainees are subjected to inhumane and cruel conditions, as well as being referred to exceptional security courts whose proceedings resemble interrogation in security branches rather than any legitimate trial process.

-SNHR released a report six months after the ICJ order was issued, noting that we have recorded at least 534 cases of arbitrary arrest, including of eight children and 21 women, who were arrested and held in regime detention centers.
+SNHR released a report six months after the ICJ order was issued, noting that we have documented at least 534 cases of arbitrary arrest, including of eight children and 21 women, with those detained being held in regime detention centers.
 Of these 534, 63 were released, while the remaining 471 have been subsequently classified as enforced disappearances.
-We have also recorded no fewer than 29 deaths due to torture in the same period, and further note that only one victim's body has been returned to their family, while all the other victims' bodies have yet to be returned.
-The report stresses that all ICJ members must sever any and all forms of political, economic, and military ties with the Syrian regime.
+We have also documented no fewer than 29 deaths due to torture in the same period, and further note that only one victim's body has been returned to their family, while all the other victims' bodies have yet to be returned.
+The report stresses that all ICI members must sever any and all forms of political, economic, and military ties with the Syrian regime.

-We continued to monitor releases from the various detention centers operated by regime forces.
-In May 2024, we documented the release of 17 individuals.These releases are divided according to their context as follows:
+We've continued to monitor releases from the various detention centers operated by regime forces.
+In the first half of 2024, we documented the release of 107 individuals, including three children and five women.
+These releases are divided according to their context as follows:

-• We documented the release of one detainee in connection with the amnesty decree promulgated by the Syrian regime on April 30, 2022 (Decree No. 7 of 2022).
-The detainee in question was released from the Adra Central Prison in Rural Damascus.
+We We documented the release of seven detainees in connection with the amnesty decree promulgated by the Syrian regime on April 30, 2022 (Decree No. 7 of 2022).
+The detainees in question were released from the government complex in Daraa city and Adra Central Prison in Rural Damascus governorate.
 It is worth noting that the application of Amnesty Decree 7/2022 is, to this day, evidently conditional on the end of the prison sentences of those detainees who were partially included in this amnesty.